 They featured us in their latest newsletter.

 - Published on Friday, 11 April 2014 15:37

 MEET RUTH JOHNSTON, HOUSE-SITTER FOR HOUSESITMATCH.com

-On a regular basis at HouseSitMatch.com we come across some fabulous people, and naturally we love to hear and share their stories via our blog.
+On a regular basis at HouseSitMatch.com we come across some fabulous people, and naturally, we love to hear and share their stories via our blog.
 Ruth Johnston and her son recently joined our network of experienced housesitters.
-We have long admired her tales of adventure and the way she captures her experiences in video.
-Ruth kindly agreed to an email interview to share some more of her traveller’s tales…
+We have long admired her tales of adventure and the way she captures her experiences in a video.
+Ruth kindly agreed to an email interview to share some more of her traveler’s tales…

 1. How long have you been housesitting?

 We started house-sitting when we were preparing for our trip overseas.
 So in total about 5 years.
 Firstly, it was just for friends.

 We house-sat for a neighbor who approached us in the final packing up weeks of our home we had sold.
 They lived a few doors up the road, and we were able to stay there and care for their home, and at the same time finish the final packing of my home and the cleaning.

 We then planned the first major part of our trip around a house-sit on an island in Fiji.

 We had the time of our lives really mixing with the locals and ex-pats there.